PHOTOGRAPHS & RELATED STORIES

 But why had the occupants left?
 Had there been a Dust Bowl in this area of South Dakota?
 Was the family's departure related to the Depression?
 Or had they, like so many others, simply left for greater riches in California?
 Perhaps the farmer had volunteered for military service in the Second World War and died on the beaches of Normandy.
 Anything was possible, even ghosts.

-I approached the house with the caution of a curious intruder.
-The front door was locked, but the side door was held in place by only a flimsy wire that I easily removed.
+I neared the house with the caution of an intruder.
+The front door was locked.
+But the side door was held in place by only a flimsy wire that I easily removed.
 Inside, everything was bare, the walls, the floors, the living room, the kitchen and the bedrooms, they were all empty.
 There were no faded family pictures, no discarded dolls or toy soldiers, nothing except the mild scent of mildew and a subtle draft.

 The sun was setting.
 It was already too dark inside the house for pictures.
 I had long wanted to use a door in a photograph and the one I had unhinged fit the bill.
 In a race to use the remaining light, I carried the door a short distance into the field and propped it up with a branch from the tree.
 Once again, the tree and the house were inseparable.
 It seemed only natural to photograph them together.